ali-akan/ECG/README.md

 4.  **Interacting with the Plot**
     -   Use your mouse to zoom in on specific time ranges by dragging a box.
     -   Use the buttons above the plot to adjust the zoom level or reset to view the entire plot.
+    - Selected lines can be displayed individually or together.
 #### Supported Data Formats
 -   Single column (Time vs. Voltage)
 -   Multiple columns (Time vs. Multiple Voltages)
+- Handles data where each row represents a time point and columns represent voltage leads by checking and transposing the data if necessary.
 #### Troubleshooting Tips
 -   Ensure your CSV file contains numeric time and voltage data.
 -   Double-check file path and CSV format if the plot doesn't appear.